Disneyland was built on a small plot of real estate and that is when the Problem started....

 I love Disneyland history, check out the Anaheim Vacationland book #Disneyland #Disneyhistory #VacationlandBook

-The book is a labor of love and took over 12 years to create, please support the work by buying a copy now
+The book is a labor of love and took over 12 years to create, free to download

 Disneyland fans love Anaheim Vacationland book